weka/weka-mon/README.md

 o Run the install.sh

-o Edit the alertmanager configuration file
+o Edit the alertmanager configuration file in etc_alertmanager/ (if you're using alertmanager)

 o Start with `docker-compose up -d`